Film offers rare glimpse into Orthodox Jewish life

-The film centers on Shira, an 18-year-old Hasidic girl who is thrilled about her forthcoming arranged marriage with a young man whom she has only briefly seen in a supermarket.
+The film centres on Shira, an 18-year-old Hasidic girl who is thrilled about her forthcoming arranged marriage with a young man whom she has only briefly seen in a supermarket.

 Tragedy strikes when Shira’s older sister Esther dies giving birth, leaving the family crushed by grief.